ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 - 17.5x faster contentful paint (from 12.3s down to 0.7s)
 - 9.4x faster time to interactive

-Using netlifiy for their operations resulted in
+Using Netlify for their operations resulted in
 - 10x reduction in time to market
 - 38k monthly cost savings
 - fewer attack vectors